 Local appraisers indicated that the inherent value of an industrial site is different from its market value.
 Certain industries mandate that facilities meet explicit specifications, such as high ceilings or extra-thick concrete floors for certain manufacturing processes.
-These attributes are valuable for initial building tenants because they are necessary The effectiveness of incentive programs, and the participation of businesses in them, has generally been low for a company to operate and are generally reflected in building construction costs.
+These attributes are valuable for initial building tenants because they are necessary for a company to operate and are generally reflected in building construction costs.
 Such attributes, however, may not increase appraised property values to the degree of installation costs because attributes sometimes meet only narrow purposes to enable certain industrial processes.

 If a building with certain improvements were placed on the market, these enhancements may not be equally valued all prospective buyers.
 As such, the value of a property to a prospective tenant and its intended use are reflected in purchase offers.
 For example, a buyer planning to use a building for materials storage would likely have limited interest in structural reinforcements that might be necessary for a manufacturing tenant.
 A buyer would likely undervalue such attributes despite the scale of the initial investment.
 The initial value of these infrastructure improvements, therefore, would be best retained when a potential buyer intends to use a property similarly to that of the property's previous tenant.
-For-sale and for-lease properties in the district can be seen in FIGURE F-1.
+For-sale and for-lease properties in the district can be seen in Figure F-1.